 | S DCAM | 3,279,126 | 2,803,652 | 85.5% |

-But here’s the amazing part: both varieties have identical 35% survival rates, meaning roughly two-thirds of these coins have been lost to wear, damage, or melting over the past four decades.
+Philadelphia struck 673,535,000 quarters in 1983 and Denver produced 617,806,446 — a combined circulation mintage exceeding 1.29 billion coins.
+Both varieties share an identical 35% survival rate, meaning roughly two-thirds of all those coins have been lost to wear, damage, or melting over the past four decades.

-The real standout is the 1983-S DCAM proof quarter.
-While it had the smallest original mintage at just 3.3 million coins, it boasts an impressive 85.5% survival rate – more than double the circulation coins.
-This makes perfect sense when you consider that proof coins were sold directly to collectors who typically preserved them much better.
+The 1983-S DCAM proof quarter had the smallest original mintage at just 3,279,126 pieces but boasts an impressive 85.5% survival rate — more than double the circulation coins.
+This makes perfect sense: proof sets were purchased directly by collectors who stored their coins carefully, unlike circulation quarters that passed through countless hands.

 Also Read: Top 100 Most Valuable Washington Quarter Worth Money (1932 – 1998)

-Grading your 1997 quarter accurately makes the difference between a 25-cent coin and one worth hundreds of dollars.
-The value gap exists because condition directly impacts collectibilityโpristine examples with sharp cheekbone details, well-defined eagle feathers, and original luster command premium prices, while worn pieces trade near face value.
-The challenge is that assessing these subtle condition differences requires trained observation.
+Grading your 1983 quarter accurately makes the difference between a 25-cent coin and one worth hundreds of dollars.
+The value gap exists because condition directly impacts collectibility — pristine examples with sharp cheekbone details, well-defined eagle feathers, and original mint luster command premium prices, while worn pieces trade near face value.

 1983 Quarter Value Guides